lizoron/Torque-Blueprint-Marketplace/terraform-modules/eks-cluster/README.md

 4. Execute `terraform init` to download all modules.
 5. Execute `terraform apply` to start the cloud resources creation process.
 6. Terraform will ask you `Do you want to perform these actions?` type `yes`.
+7. Installation will take around ~15 minutes.
+Continue to connect your cluster to Torque by navigating to the Administration menu --> Agents --> Install agent.